qstarsit/gopher/websockets/README.md

 ## API Client

 We will make use of a Websocket API client you can find on [GitHub](https://github.com/qstarsit/client@latest).
 Make sure you have the API client included in your project with `go get github.com/qstarsit/client@latest`.

+This project already has it added for you, check out the `go.mod` file.
+To simply download the dependency as it's already declared, run `go mod download`.

 ## Task